tenekev/immich-auto-stack/README.md

 ]
 ```

-Functionally, this JSON config is the same as the lamdba implementation currently in place:
+Functionally, this JSON config transforms to the following.

 ```python
 lambda x: (